chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

-      - You want to direct the user and narrow to one or two arrows and to not overload the user the simple view of what the recommender sys is doing
+      - You want to direct the user and narrow to one or two arrows and to not overload the user the simple view of what the recommender system is doing

 **Recommender systems**

-  - Families of the recommender sys – to give an overview of algorithms of the recommender sys
+  - Families of the recommender system – to give an overview of algorithms of the recommender sys

   - **Content-based recommenders**